-Gosainkunda Trek can be attempted at any time of the year except the monsoon (June, July, August) and the winter (December, January, February).
-In monsoon, the trails become slippery because of the rainwater.
+The Gosainkunda Trek can be attempted at any time of the year, except during the monsoon season (June, July, August) and the winter months (December, January, February).
+In the monsoon, the trails become slippery because of the rainwater.
 So, it is not suitable.
-Similarly, in the winter, the excessive cold makes Gosainkunda inaccessible, so cold that the lake freezes into ice.
+Similarly, in the winter, the excessive cold makes Gosainkunda inaccessible, so cold that the lake freezes over.
 Within 5 days, you will be in Kathmandu again.
-This is the most incredible short-day trek from Kathmandu that anyone, with a healthy bone, can attempt.
+This is the most incredible short-day trek from Kathmandu that anyone with healthy bones can attempt.

 Beginners are fine with this trek.
 Contact us for further information.